bergesinstitute/graf-method/book-3-unit-1.md

     Ellos/Ellas/Uds. soñaron

-> NOTE: Verbs *divertirse, mentir, morir, preferir, querer, sentirse, dormir and poder* are irregular in the *pretérito perfecto* tense.
+> Verbs *divertirse, mentir, morir, preferir, querer, sentirse, dormir and poder* are irregular in
+> the *pretérito perfecto* tense.
 Try to look up their conjugations and memorize them.

 # Homework